Sabbat (English band): Breakup (1991–2000)

 Tensions within the band began to mount, most of them revolved around money.
 The band were developing a very good following and selling a lot of merchandise, however they were victims of poor management and with a label (Noise) that did not seem to care what the band did.
-Martin Walkyier:
+Martin Walkyier recalled:

 "With the Noise contract, people were telling us 'Don't sign it,' but we did.
-Bands who were doing well at the time - Celtic Frost, Helloween, Kreator - were all on Noise.
+Bands who were doing well at the time – Celtic Frost, Helloween, Kreator – were all on Noise.
 We had complete artistic freedom, but not for the right reasons.
 It was because they didn't give a flying fuck."

 The band almost split up during the Dreamweaver sessions, but re-grouped to finalise the recording and move on and accept their differences.
-Andy Sneap observes with hindsight in interviews that it is great that he and Martin Walkyier were able to function within Sabbat again without the arguing about money, musical direction and clash of personalities he and Martin experienced.
+Andy Sneap observes with hindsight in interviews that it is great that he and Martin Walkyier were able to function within Sabbat again without arguing about money, musical direction and a feud he and Martin experienced.